Padmini Devi: Children

-Her only child and daughter, Princess Diya Kumari married to Maharaj Narendra Singh, a commoner and had 3 children with him.
-Maharaja Sawai Padmanabh Singh Of Jaipur who is the current titular king of Jaipur and an established polo player, Princess Gauravi Kumari Of Jaipur who is a feminist also the general secretary of PDKF and Maharaja Lakshraj Prakash Singh Of Sirmaur who is the titular king of Sirmaur from where Rajmata belongs to.
-Rajmata Padmini Devi became maternal grandmother-nani to these children.
+Her only child and daughter, Princess Diya Kumari was married to Narendra Singh, a commoner and had 3 children with him.
+Maharaja Padmanabh Singh of Jaipur who is the current titular king of Jaipur and an established polo player, Princess Gauravi Kumari of Jaipur who is a feminist also the general secretary of PDKF and Maharaja Lakshraj Prakash of Sirmur who is the titular king of Sirmur from where Rajmata belongs to.
+Rajmata Padmini Devi became maternal grandmother to these children.